axiom-crypto/axiom-docs/docs/docs/developer-resources/on-chain-data/ethereum-on-chain-data.md

 ---
 description: A review of Ethereum data structures
 sidebar_position: 1
-sidebar_label: Ethereum On-chain Data
+sidebar_label: Finding Ethereum On-chain Data
 ---

-# Ethereum On-chain Data
+# Finding Ethereum On-chain Data

 On-chain data in Ethereum is stored in four different mappings, each of which are encoded in a [Merkle-Patricia trie](https://ethereum.org/en/developers/docs/data-structures-and-encoding/patricia-merkle-trie/).
 Each **block header** contains commitments to these four tries, thereby committing to all of the current Ethereum state.
 The types of data this comprises are: